aljazceru/awesome-nostr/README.md

 - [Why Nostr Matters](https://blog.lopp.net/why-nostr-matters/) -  written by Jameson Lopp
 - [A vision for content discovery and relay usage for basic social-networking in Nostr](https://fiatjaf.com/3f106d31.html) - written by fiatjaf
 - [Nostr Documentary](https://www.youtube.com/watch?v=aA-jiiepOrE) -  Social Media is broken.
 Can we fix it?
 - [What is Nostr?](https://www.youtube.com/watch?v=MaxXvcr181c) - Uncle Bob explains nostr
+- [Decentralizing Global Markets with Nostr](https://www.youtube.com/watch?v=WtpY_pQ3zcI) - Guy Swann and Pablof7z

 ## Podcasts
 - [Nostrovia Podcast](https://nostrovia.org/) - A Nostr podcast covering all the new projects, all the new cool stuff, all the new NIPs